 4.1.
 Underlying assumptions

-Having estimated the impact of the long-term drivers of the interest-growth difference, we are now able to make projections for r - g for the next two decades.
-For these projections we make use of forecasts from the IMF World Economic Outlook (October 2021) and the OECD Demography and Population databases (December 2021).
+Having estimated the impact of the long-term drivers of the interest-growth difference, we are now able to make projections for r-g for the next two decades.
+For these projections we rely on available forecasts from: